openprocurement/openprocurement.integrations.edr/docs/source/tutorial.rst

 * `identification.legalName` -  name of the entity,
 * `identification.url` - link to the entity with detailed information.

+Also response contains `meta.sourceDate` field - date when information from EDR API was received.

 Request with Individual Tax Number
 ----------------------------------